 3. Tell others – most people in Fermanagh still don’t know what’s happening or what it might mean for their daily lives.
 If you’re a member of a community group, church or political party, talk to others about how fracking will affect them.
 Talk to your friends and family, especially the younger generation, who will have to live with the decisions which are taken now.

 4. Get involved.
+Join us here, if you live in Fermanagh and read here about how we need your help.
 There are lots of groups growing up in villages and towns across Fermanagh made up of people like you who want to know more and have a say in their own future.
 Contact us to find out who’s getting together in your area or to get help in starting your own group.

 5. Sign the NI online petition here or contact us for paper copies.